joacocruz6/tutorials-selfTeaching/Django/Course.md

     description = models.TextField()
     price = models.TextField()
 ```
 Now the models.method linked the class to the database and it will be submitted, and always will have to be inherited from the Model class of models.
-On the setting.py we need to added to the apps variable, calling by the class name.
+On the setting.py we need to added to the apps variable, calling by the folder name where the class was created.

 Now to tell django where is this, on the settings file, in the app variable we put the name of the folder.
 In this case is products.